Bahu Begum ka Maqbara

-Bahu Begum ka Maqbara, the Tomb of the Queen Bride Begum Unmatuzzohra Bano alias Bahu Begum, is a memorial built for the queen of Nawab Shuja-ud-Daula.
+Bahu Begum ka Maqbara, the Tomb of chief consort Begum Unmatuzzohra Bano also known as Bahu Begum, is a memorial built for the queen of Nawab Shuja-ud-Daula.
 It is one of the tallest buildings in Faizabad of the Ayodhya district, Uttar Pradesh and is a notable example of non-Mughal Muslim architecture.
-Sadly, this monument is a victim of neglect and is depleting.
+This monument is a victim of neglect and is depleting.